-The Policies Map AAP Policies Map MM1 sets out one maintained Greenway and proposes to extend this Greenway with two new routes, as well as proposing two new Greenways.
-The main purpose of the Greenway network is to provide safe, attractive, continuous routes linking built up areas to open spaces and the Countryside (UDP Saved Policy LC5: Greenways).
+The Policies Map identifies one maintained Greenway and proposes to extend this Greenway with two new routes, as well as proposing two new Greenways.
+The main purpose of the Greenway network is to provide safe, attractive, continuous routes linking built-up areas to open spaces and the countryside (UDP Saved Policy LC5: Greenways).
 The maintained Canal Greenway connects the centre to the hospital and makes the most of the canal as a leisure destination.
 It is proposed to extend this Greenway to connect the route to Walsall Railway station, via Marsh Street and Little Station Street, and to extend it to the northern side of the canal via the proposed bridge.
-The proposed Greenway from the UDP that ran across the College site has been amended to reflect the building and road layout whilst still providing a route from Littleton Street to Rue Meadow open space which lies just outside the town centre boundary.
-A new proposed Greenway has been included on the Policies Map AAP Policies Map MM1 to provide an opportunity to improve links between the Arboretum and St Matthew's Church open space (TC28), along Upper and Lower Rushall Street.
-The approach also reflects the aims of Policy AAPLV8 which looks to make the most of environmental infrastructure in the town centre and Policy AAPLE4 which promotes the canal as a leisure destination.
+The proposed Greenway from the UDP that ran across the College site has been amended to reflect the building and road layout whilst still providing a route from Littleton Street to Rue Meadow open space, which lies just outside the town centre boundary.
+A proposed new Greenway has been included on the Policies Map to provide an opportunity to improve links between the Arboretum and St Matthew's Church open space (TC28), along Upper and Lower Rushall Street.
+The approach also reflects the aims of Policy AAPLV8, which looks to make the most of environmental infrastructure in the town centre, and Policy AAPLE4, which promotes the canal as a leisure destination.
 Greenways also provide opportunities for improved cycle access into and around the centre as set out in Policy AAPT2.